 Congratulations!
 That Completes the installation of OSMC.
 Move back to the home screen by pressing [Backspace] 2 or 3 times.

 Using the left hand menu, scroll down to “My OSMC” again and select it.
-In the My OSMC screen, choose the shopping trolley symbol at the lower right to enter the OSMC App Store.
-Highlight “TVHeadend Server” (it should be the first item in the list and already highlighed) and press [Return].
+In the My OSMC screen, choose the shopping trolley symbol at the top left to enter the OSMC App Store.
+Highlight “TVHeadend Server” (it will probably be the last item in the list) and press [Return].

 An information page will appear, telling you about TVHeadend server and the version number.
 Select “Install“, at the bottom left of the screen.
-Then “Apply” at the bottom right of the next page.
+Then “Apply” on the left hand side.
 TVHeadend is installed, progress being confirmed by messages at the top right of your screen.
 Click “OK” in the “Operations successfully completed” dialogue, when it appears.

 Open your favourite browser and surf to the address http://<ip address of pi>:9981.
 For example, my Pi’s IP address is 192.168.1.75, so I go to http://192.168.1.75:9981.